enormego/EGOUICache/README.markdown

 		// A bunch of complicated code that draws the text with a gradient, and glow around it, with a 1px shadow }

-The `EGOUICachedDrawing()` call in `drawRect` will check to see if it has a cache for this target/selector with the salt being the current title, if it does, it returns the `UIImage` right away.
+The `EGOUICachedDrawing()` call in `drawRect` will check to see if it has a cache for the target/selector with the salt being the current title, if it does, it returns the `UIImage` right away.
 If it doesn't detect the cache, it calls `freshDrawRect:`, and then caches and returns an image with the contents drawn in `freshDrawRect:`.

 # License